 If you elect to have surgery, then operative exploration and ligament repair using something called a "suture anchor" will most likely be performed.
 After the operation, your hand may be placed in a lightweight cast to hold your thumb still while your ligament heals.
 You will have to remain in this cast for some time based on your orthopedic surgeon's preferences, although some surgeons now advocate early gentle motion.

 If you have an associated fracture with your skier's thumb, then it may be treated with a modified cast.
-Surgical stabilization of the fracture might be needed if a piece of bone has broken off in an unacceptable place.
+Surgical stabilization of the fracture might be needed if a piece of bone has broken off.

 Next Steps Follow-up

 Your orthopedic surgeon will see you after surgical repair or after a period of immobilization in a cast.
 Your thumb will be reexamined.
 The doctor will decide if you need to continue to immobilize your thumb or if you need physical therapy to regain movement in it.
 The remainder of your rehabilitation and the management of any chronic problems that may arise from your injury will be addressed by your orthopedic or hand surgeon.